cpdk/signalk-to-timestream/README.md

 - __Filter List__: this controls what signalk paths are published, the list either contains glob patterns describing the paths that should be included or excluded from publishing, for example, you might publish `"environment.*"`.

+# Historical Data

+At the moment, this plugin does not deal with historical data.
+There are two reasons for this.

+1. I just haven't done it yet.

+2. Timestream has a limited ingest window.
+Timestream will only write to its memory store and once data has aged out of the memory store, the time period is frozen and writes will be rejected.
+In practice, I assume most people will set the memory store to <= 24 hours (I have).
+This means that history will be valuable for back filling during a connectivity gap, but will probably be unusable for back filling an entire trip.